kinekt4/radarr-snap/README.md

 ## Web GUI

-After installing the snap the service web interface will be accessible at
-<http:/localhost:7878> by default.
+The web interface is available at http:/localhost:7878 after installation.

 ## More